Blackheath forest & River Wey

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.

 The [numbers] refer to a sketch map which is only in the book.

-- Leave Gomshall Railway Station from platform 1 (the side with the caravans on display) and turn left downhill on the station approach road, your direction 240°.
+- If arriving at Gomshall Railway Station from Dorking Deepdene or Redhill, on platform 2, cross the new steel pedestrian bridge to platform 1.
+From Guildford you arrive on platform 1 (the side with the caravans on display).
+Leave the station and turn left downhill on the station approach road, your direction 240°.

 - In 110 metres at the T-junction with the A25, cross over and turn left under the bridge using the pedestrian tunnel on the right, your direction 155°.

 - 10 metres past the bridge, go right on the signposted public footpath, a lane called Wonham Way, your direction 225°.

 - In 80 metres go across a bridge over the Tilling Bourne stream.
 In a further 80 metres you pass a house called Badgers Oak on your left.

 - In a further 50 metres, at a three-way footpath sign, turn right onto a bridleway (just before the gateway of Twiga Lodge and with the bridleway parallel to an earth farm road on its left), your direction 265°.